arthur-e/swc-workshop/r-intro-gapminder/Advanced-R.md

 The package `dplyr` provides easy tools for the most common data manipulation tasks.
 It is built to work directly with data frames.
-As you might expect, `dplyr` is an improvement on the `plyr` package, which has been in use for some time but can be slow in some use cases.
-`dplyr` addresses this by porting much of the computation to C++.
+`dplyr` can perform fast manipulations on relatively large datasets because much of the underlying code is written in C++ and compiled to binaries that connect to R.
 An additional feature is the ability to work directly with data stored in an external database.
 The benefits of doing this are that the data can be managed natively in a relational database, queries can be conducted on that database, and only the results of the query returned.